Anonymous Login

 Security Rules

-in security rules.
-By using security rules, developers can restrict anonymous users' access permissions to Cloud Database and Cloud Storage.
-For example, the security rules shown in the following code are:
+The auth.loginType value for anonymous users in security rules is ANONYMOUS.
+By configuring security rules, you can restrict anonymous users' access permissions to the Database and Cloud Storage.
+For example, the security rules shown in the following code demonstrate:

-- Anonymous users cannot read or write to Cloud Database;
+- Anonymous users are not allowed to read from or write to the database;

 - Cloud Storage is readable by all users, but not writable by anonymous users.